What Is Divorce Counseling? Can A Divorce Therapist Help My Mental Health?

 A study in 2009 found that couples who underwent relationship therapy felt the positive effects for up to four years after the program.
 These long-term benefits gained by working with a therapist included stronger communication, value alignment, and tools for expressing their emotions.
 It’s likely that similar benefits can be expected for those seeking relationship therapy at the end of their relationship, as well.

-For those hesitant or unable to seek out help in person at a practice in your local area, an online platform like BetterHelp is an option.
-Here, you can get connected to licensed and professional divorce counselors.
-Online divorce counseling may be the more convenient choice as you manage your new schedule and separate living arrangements.
+For those hesitant or unable to seek out help in person at a counseling center in your local area, an online platform like BetterHelp is an option.
+Here, you can connect with licensed and professional divorce counselors.
+Compared to visiting a counseling center, online divorce counseling may be the more convenient choice as you manage your new schedule and separate living arrangements.
 Without the need to plan out travel time, you and your ex-partner can seek the help you need with fewer roadblocks.

 This type of counseling for couples may be even more effective than in-person sessions, according to a recent study.
 When participants of the study were asked about the quality of the experience, many reported feeling safer and more comfortable telling their feelings in an online setting.